coliasgroup/microkit_sdf_gen/README.md

 ## Use

-The sdfgen tooling (name temporary) contains libraries for creating:
+The sdfgen tooling (name temporary) contains libraries for programmatically creating:
 * Microkit System Description Files (SDF),
 * systems using the seL4 Device Driver Framework (sDDF),
 * systems using LionsOS